For daily wit & wisdom, sign up for the Almanac newsletter.

-- Also, consume probiotic foods.
+Also, consume probiotic foods.
 We’re talking about fermentation!
-Examples of probiotic foods include include yogurt, kefir, kombucha, fermented vegetables such as sauerkraut and kimchi, miso, pickles, soft cheeses, and (hooray!) dark chocolate.
-Probiotic foods include live micro-organisms.
+Examples of probiotic foods include yogurt, kefir, kombucha, fermented vegetables such as sauerkraut and kimchi, miso, pickles, soft cheeses, and (hooray!) dark chocolate.
+Probiotic foods include live microorganisms.
 When they get fermented by the microbes in the gut, this nourishes the microbiome and health.

 A little fermentation goes a long way to activate and nourish your your microbiome!

-Fermentation has been around for centuries and it was originally used to preserve food before refrigeration.
+Fermentation has been around for centuries, having been originally used to preserve food before refrigeration.
 While modern conveniences are great, we also want those live bacteria (probiotics) added to the healthy mix of microbes in our gut.

 Many (but not all) doctors will say that supplements are expensive and not needed for healthy people.
 It’s better to eat truly good probiotic foods like yogurts versus buying a bottle of medicine for a quick fix.